intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Kernels are launched in batches, where each instance of the kernel is called a work-group.
 The kernel has access to its group id that is used to select the work done in the work group.
 Each work group consists of a fixed number of work-items that execute concurrently.

-The language distinguishes between two kinds of instructions: *replicated* and *collective* instructions.
+The language distinguishes between *collective*, *SPMD*, and *mixed* instructions.
-It is distinguished between *mixed* and *spmd* regions.
-Mixed regions may contain replicated and collective instructions whereas spmd regions may only contain replicated instructions.

-A collective instruction distributes the work among the work-items.
+A collective instruction distributes the work among the work-items in an implementation-defined manner.
-The instruction is responsible to distribute the work in a sensible manner.

-A replicated instruction replicates the work across all work-items.
-In a mixed region, the replicated instructions always operate on the same data.
-In spmd regions, the replicated instructions can operate on multiple data, but in these regions collective instructions are prohibited.
+Local variables passed to or returned from a collective instruction are always uniform, meaning that each work-item holds the same value.
+An SPMD instruction follows the OpenCL execution model, where local variables may have a different value for each work-item.
+Mixed instructions accept both varying and uniform local variables.

+Regions come in two different kinds: collective and SPMD.
+A collective instructions must only appear in a collective region, and an SPMD instruction must only appear in a in a SPMD region.
+Mixed instructions might appear in both kinds of regions.
-Mixed regions can be nested whereas spmd regions must not be nested.
+SPMD regions may be nested in collective regions but collective regions must not be nested in SPMD regions.
-A mixed region may be nested in a spmd region.

 Core rules
 ==========